eliorabaev/CyberSecurityDowngrade/README.md

 - 👥 **Customer Management**
   - Add new customers with validated information
-  - View customers with secure data presentation
+  - View customers with data presentation
-  - Input validation to prevent malicious data entry
-  - Protection against XSS through automatic HTML escaping
+  - ⚠️ **Vulnerable to XSS attacks** - HTML is not escaped

-- 🔒 **Full-Stack Security Implementation**
-  - Robust server-side validation using Pydantic models
-  - Login page frontend validation for user experience
-  - Content Security Policy implementation
-  - Automatic input sanitization and output escaping
-  - Enhanced brute force protection mechanisms
+  - ⚠️ **Vulnerable to SQL injection** - No SQL sanitization

 - 🌐 **Production-Ready Architecture**
   - Responsive React-based interface